shafaypro/CrackingMachineLearningInterview/README.md

 #### What is Regulization?
         Regularizations are techniques used to reduce the error by fitting a function appropriately on the given training set and avoid overfitting.
+        Add Lambda * Biasness value at the end.
 #### Difference between L1 and L2 Regulization?
         1) L1 Regulization (Lasso Regression)
             (Least Absolute Shrinkage and Selection Operator) adds “absolute value of magnitude” of coefficient as penalty term to the loss function.